 What We Do

-MONITOR We provide our members with the policy news that are essential to their business through our blog, our social network, the Media Policy Briefing newsletter, We are publishing original research aimed at documenting our members’ advocacy efforts.
+MONITOR We provide our members with the policy news that are essential to their business through our blog, the Media Policy Briefing newsletter, our social networks.
+We publish original research aimed at documenting our members’ advocacy efforts.

-ENGAGE We organise Regional and Global Forums to enrich public debate through an analysis of the ongoing transformations of the international ecosystem and their impact on the evolution of the regulation of news media.
+ENGAGE We organise Media Policy Briefings to enrich public debate through an analysis of the ongoing transformations in the regulation of news media, and their impact on the business.

 ADVOCATE National member associations representing news publishers task WAN-IFRA with being the global voice of the news media industry.
 This role is conducted in coordination with our regional and national member associations.
-The cases below highlight the kind of support provided in that matter.
 WAN-IFRA also holds associate status to represent the newspaper industry at UNESCO, consultative status at the United Nations, the World Intellectual Property Organization, the Council of Europe and other major international bodies.